 • You aim to make a personalized store that requires a lot of customization.

 Check out other e-commerce solutions to build your print-on-demand store.

 Wix is a cloud-based website builder that allows you to either build a store from scratch or to choose from hundreds of templates.
 It is beginner-friendly, with middle customization options, and is better for those who plan to sell a few items online rather than create a fully functional online store.

-Ecwid is an e-commerce solution that you can use with almost any CMS platform.
+Ecwid is an e-commerce solution that you can use with almost any content management system (CMS) platform.
 The platform is beginner-friendly and allows for multichannel selling.
-However, it has limited design options, its free plan is very narrow in functionality, and it has small-scale sales tools, meaning that it won’t be a fit for large or fast-growing businesses
+However, it has limited design options, its free plan is very narrow in functionality, and it has small-scale sales tools, meaning that it won’t be suitable for large or fast-growing businesses.

 Magento is an open-source e-commerce platform with a broad community of users, flexible functionality, and an extensive range of options.
 It is an excellent choice for medium and large businesses that have lots of customers and sell a wide variety of products.
 At the same time, it is not easy to install and requires substantial coding knowledge, which makes it a poor choice for novices.

 If you are just not ready to dedicate time and effort to build your online store from scratch, there is still a solution!